Mitch Dane: Personal life

 Dane grew up in Southeast Missouri (Cape Girardeau), where he spent his childhood making playhouses and treehouses.
-At age 14, Dane was involved in a motorcycle accident, rendering him clinically dead for several minutes until his was miraculously revived.
+At age 14, Dane was involved in a motorcycle accident, rendering him clinically dead for several minutes until he was miraculously revived.
 His esophagus, trachea and vocal cords were injured in the accident, prohibiting him from speaking for two years, a period Dane defines as when he "learned to really listen".
-His injuries required 33 surgeries, one of which removed a vocal chord, contributing to his distinct voice.
+His injuries required 33 surgeries, one of which removed a vocal cord, contributing to his distinct voice.
 Dane worked the story of his accident into his musical performances over the next 15 years until he pivoted and began audio engineering.

 Dane is married with two children and has lived in Nashville since 1989.

 Musical Influences

-As a producer, Dane has been cited as saying "I like to collect the best aspects of every genre of music and bring them together in hybrid productions".
-Citing his childhood affinity for building treehouses, Dane states that he took the same approach when designing his studio; a place for people to be comfortable and to hang out.
+As a producer, Dane has been cited as saying, "I like to collect the best aspects of every genre of music and bring them together in hybrid productions".
+Citing his childhood affinity for building treehouses, Dane states that he took the same approach when designing his studio: a place for people to be comfortable and to hang out.
 His demeanor has been described as "calm and focused".